-Yet another solution we see used in our clients throughout Southeastern, MA is the use of automatic injection pumps that automatically pump bacteria into the grease trap at predetermined intervals.
+Yet another solution we see used in our clients throughout Southeastern Massachusetts is the use of automatic injection pumps that automatically pump bacteria into the grease trap at predetermined intervals.
 This results in a virtually maintenance-free treatment.

-What to remember about grease trap maintenance in Massachusetts
+What to remember about grease trap maintenance in MA

 As we mentioned earlier, it’s important to know the rules and regulations of your local municipality, in terms of the frequency of required pump-outs.
 Here at Bay State Sewage, we can help you determine what rules you must follow as a local restaurant owner.

 You should also keep records of when maintenance procedures are performed (including pump-outs, clean outs, when bacteria is added, etc.) to protect your business.